FAQ

 At Skyfuel we pride ourselves on having great customer service and generally we don’t get many complaints.
 However, one of the complaints we receive on a regular basis is the preauthorisation process used at our retail sites.
 Therefore, we would like to explain the process of purchasing fuel via credit card from one of our 24/7 retail sites.

 Fuel purchased via credit card is conducted using a pre-authorisation process.
-This means that once you estimate the purchase value the card issuer (Mastercard, Visa etc) will place those funds on hold pending the actual purchase.
-Once the purchase is completed at our retail site our software sends a message that releases the funds, however, the card issuer will release the funds held on the credit card in accordance with their own policy.
+This means that once you estimate the purchase value your bank will place those funds on hold pending the actual purchase.
+This reduces your credit limit available whilst the purchase takes place.
+Once the purchase is completed at our retail site our software sends a message that advises the bank that the transaction is complete, however, the bank will release the funds held on the credit card in accordance with their own policy.

 In addition to this, we also find that a customer may not follow the prompts on the point-of-sale display.
 We have had customers enter their pin number when the system is asking for the preauthorisation amount, therefore placing several thousand dollars on hold on your card.
 Please make sure you follow the prompts on the display.